geekswagg/AzTS-docs/06-Customizing AzTS for your org/Extend_AzTS_Soln_Scenarios/CustomizeControlEvaluator.md

 <br/><br/>A typical setting you may want to tweak is the Status Reason for a control according to your org's needs.
 Let us customize the Status Reason for the "Azure_Storage_NetSec_Restrict_Network_Access" existing control.
 This setting resides in a file called FeatureNameControlEvaluator.cs.
-<br/>Because the first-time org policy setup does not customize anything from this, we will need to follow the following steps to modify the Control Evaluator:
+<br/>Because the first time org policy setup does not customize anything from this, we will need to follow the following steps to modify the Control Evaluator:

 ### Steps:
 0. Initially, set up the organization-specific policy customizable AzTS Solution in your local systems by following the steps mentioned [here](./SettingUpSolution.md).